NorESSI/test-environment-nrec/stratum1-setup/README.md

 openstack keypair delete terraform-key
 ```

-The VMs eeesi-ansible.nessi-prod.uiocloud.no and cvmfs-s1-bgo-prod.eessi-prod.uiocloud.no are now
+The VMs eessi-ansible.nessi-prod.uiocloud.no and cvmfs-s1-bgo.eessi-prod.uiocloud.no are now
 created.
 They can be logged in using the corresponding private ssh keys.

-## cvmfs-s1-bgo-prod VM
+## Instructions for the cvmfs-s1-bgo VM

 Mount volume: